Molly White: ‘Crypto is not an investment, it’s gambling’

-The software developer and crypto critic believes that what was deemed by many to be the future of the web has become a ‘total Wild West’ where many people can get hurt.
+The software developer and crypto critic believes that what is deemed by many to be the future of the web has become a ‘total Wild West’ where people can get hurt.

 The world of crypto has been on quite the rollercoaster in recent months.
-Fans of the technology have been heralding tales of getting rich from investing in bitcoin and crypto, while major backers have been looking for their piece of the pie.
+Fans of the technology have been heralding tales of getting rich from investing in bitcoin and other cryptocurrencies, while major backers have been looking for their piece of the pie.

 Well-known finance players such as Stripe and PayPal have also been cautiously dipping their toes in the crypto space, bringing the technology more into the mainstream.